 800,000 inhabitants in 1 BC

-According to myth, the twins Romulus and Remus founded the city in 753 BC, on the Palatine Hill.
-Then Romulus killed his brother and became the sole ruler of the settlement that was going to become Rome.
+According to the legend, twins Romulus and Remus founded the city on the Palatine Hill.
+That happened in April 753 BC.
+Then, Romulus killed his brother and became the sole ruler of the settlement that became Rome.

 Location, location, location